 Technology has improved almost every aspect of our lives, from healthcare to fitness, education and more.
 Yet somehow, our financial health still suffers despite the majority of us now banking online.
 Research shows that 6 out of 10 Canadians still struggle with their money management skills.
 Despite embracing tech-driven banking solutions, confidence in our financial literacy is lower than it should be.

 Take credit cards for example.
-Most of us use them–even carry multiple cards–but we don’t really understand how interest rates work.
-And when we miss a payment, we don’t get notified about it until after the fact, when it’s too late and we’ve already been dinged for an oversight that could have easily been avoided.
+Most of us use them but we don’t really understand how interest rates work.
+And when we miss a payment, we might not get notified about it until after the fact, when it’s too late and we’ve already been dinged with an overlimit fee that could have easily been avoided.